SilverHalf/mount-balrior/ura/strategy.md

 In the third and fourth phase, [Ura] regains access to [Propel].
 It is possible to entirely prevent her from casting this skill and keep her stationary in a central position.
 This allows for easy access to [Titanspawn Geysers], safe drop-points for [Sulfuric Geysers], prevents her from entering the area of [Toxic Geysers] and [Sulfuric Geysers], and by extension also increases damage uptime.

 The reason why this is possible is that [Ura] has many skills with a higher priority than [Propel].
-The table belowcontains rough times for several of her skills:
+The table below contains rough times for several of her skills:

 |Skill                     |Priority|Cooldown [s]|Cast Time [s]|Aftercast [s]|
 |[Pressure Blast]          |1       |25          |5            |1.5          |